 4. Drive and Drive Some More

 You won’t find information on every pretty road or picturesque view online.
 So, get outside and start exploring.

 Even though we were a little early for peak, we managed to find some color on our quest.
 Take a Poconos fall foliage tour with us below!

 Don’t forget to sign up below to be the first to know when a new post comes out so you can follow along on our adventures!

-Have you experienced fall foliage in the Pocono Mountains?
+Have you experienced fall foliage Poconos?
 If not, where is your favorite fall destination?